Welcome to St. Thomas Law!

 Parking is available for students on a space-available basis.
 New students will be able to purchase parking permits in August.
 To purchase a permit, students are required to register through Murphy Online BEFORE going to the Campus Store on the first floor in Terrence Murphy Hall (TMH) on the Minneapolis campus.
 All students at the time they purchase a parking permit are required to present their St. Thomas ID or a photo ID.
-Parking permits can be purchased by coming to the Department of Public Safety & Parking Services main office located next to the 2nd floor skyway (Room 252) of the School of Law.

 Costs for Parking Permits